elsmit/Bash/README.md

-# Network_solution
+# Bash
-My network solution
+Some simple scripts